 Wyandottes have brightly colored, yellow legs and toes.
 They are clean-legged (no foot feathers).
 Wyandottes also have rose combs (a fairly flat looking comb type with many small points protruding upwards).
 The breed also has fluffy plumage that resembles the Orpington in some aspects.
 Like the Orpington, Wyandotte chickens are reputably poor fliers.

 Wyandotte chickens lay ~200 light brown colored eggs per year.
 However, since they are a dual purpose breed, standard (non-bantam) wyandottes are generally large.

 Wyandottes are fairly hardy but not exceptionally so.
 For this reason, they do not excel in temperatures below ~20F and above 90F without adequate shelter from the heat and cold.

 Wyandottes and very mellow, low key type chickens.
 They also bear confinement well.
 However, the breed can be dominative/assertive.
-This means that they are usually near the top of the pecking order.
+This means that they are often near the top of the pecking order.

-Wyandottes can have a pleasant, eye catching appearance if you are looking for more of an ornamental bird but they also tend to be more vocal than most other breeds I am familiar with… They will definitely give you a heads up if they think they are being shorthanded on the treats!
+Wyandottes can have a pleasant, eye catching appearance which is perfect if you are looking for an ornamental egg-layer.
+However, they also tend to be more vocal than most other breeds I am familiar with… Wyandottes will definitely give you a heads up if they think they are being shorthanded on the treats!